 This talk was given on the occasion of the 100th anniversary of Armistice Day, 11th November, 2018 at The Abbey Church, Victoria BC, Canada.
 The podcast can be found here.

 I found it really really difficult to get this talk together.
 You see, I am speaking from a place I would rather not be in- as a child of the enemy- and leading up to this day, the 100th anniversary of the end of WW1 there have been plenty of reminders.
 And I am aware that in choosing to speak from a point of view that may not fit with how others are remembering this day, I have made myself vulnerable.

 Yet I was given reason to be brave about this talk by watching a short film about reconciliation from Coventry Cathedral.
 In it is an idea by Stanley Hauerwas which describes reconciliation as being “…when our enemy tells us our story in such a way that we are able to say “Yes, that is my story.”

 As a daughter whose dad fought on the German side of the war, Remembrance Day has it’s own heartache.
 It’s not my dad who is remembered at the Cenotaph, it is not him for whom the trumpet sounds, or for whom the bells toll.
-It was his country that everyone was fighting against, an enemy that to this day through movies and memes and popular novels, and History Channel documentaries is described as evil.
+It was his country that everyone was fighting against, an enemy that to this day through movies and memes, popular novels and documentaries is described as evil.

 Most of the people I live and have lived amongst have no reason to be personally concerned by presentations of the world wars, and so many wear poppies with pride, safely knowing their parents and grandparents, and now even great grandparents fought on the “right” side, not the “wrong” side of history.
 And yet on Remembrance Day, my heart also aches, and it is my eyes too that hold tears, because I know what my dad went through in the war.